 Hope Jensen, Director

 Hope Jensen serves as Director of FTA’s Office of Program Oversight and Division Chief for Compliance Programs in FTA’s Office of Transit Safety & Oversight.
 Her office manages many of the agency's oversight review program including state management, financial management, procurement system, and triennial reviews of FTA funding recipients.
-Prior to joining the FTA in 2014, Ms. Jensen had a 30-year career in Minnesota State government, where she served most recently as Associate Legal Counsel in the Minnesota Department of Transportation’s (MnDOT) Office of Chief Counsel, supporting the Construction Office, Design Build program and managing Contractor Suspension and Debarment.
+Prior to joining the FTA in 2014, Ms. Jensen had a 30-year career in Minnesota State government, where she served most recently as Associate Legal Counsel in the Minnesota Department of Transportation’s (McDOT) Office of Chief Counsel, supporting the Construction Office, Design Build program and managing Contractor Suspension and Debarment.
 Her career in Minnesota government includes: MnDOT’s Director of Civil Rights Office, Chief of Staff for the Hiawatha Light Rail Transit Project; Administrative Rules Writer; Department of Public Safety’s Legislative Liaison; and Hearing Examiner.
-Her career began in the Minnesota House of Representatives as assistant House Journal editor.
+Her career began in the Minnesota House of Representatives as assistant house journal editor.
 Ms. Jensen is an attorney and a member of the Minnesota Bar.
 She began her legal career as a law clerk for the Minnesota Supreme Court.